Do cats smile?

 Because of these findings, it is thought that purring also helps cats heal when they are wounded or sick.

+So, cats don’t only purr when they are happy; purring can actually have a lot of different meanings.
 To figure out if your cat’s purr is one of contentment, fear, or something else, you must look at the rest of his or her body language.

 Happy Cat Kneading

+Another popular “happy cat” sign is kneading.
 Kneading is simply a common motion cats perform that involves pushing into a soft object repeatedly with their paws.
 This is usually done in a rhythmic fashion, though I have seen cats seemingly randomly do it.

-Kneading is actually a behavior that felines use when nursing.
+It is actually a behavior that felines use when nursing.

 The kneading literally helps the kittens push the milk out of their mother’s milk ducts.
 This is actually a very common behavior in many species, including humans!

+No one is exactly sure why cats retain this behavior into adulthood.
 Some suggest that it is simply a behavior the cat associates with feeling good, and therefore something they do when they are happy.
+Others think that kneading might be a territorial display.

 Cats have scent glands in between their toes, and are literally leaving their scent all over whatever item they’re kneading.
 This might be a way for them to claim what is “theirs”.
+Yet, another theory is that kneading is just one of those things adult cats began to do with they were domesticated.

 Humans naturally liked cats that act and appeared more like kittens.
 Therefore, we bred cats that had kitten like traits.
 Kneading might simply be a holdover of this earlier breeding.